What is the Loan Amortization Schedule?

 Step 3 – Prepare the Loan Amortization Schedule table as given below

 The third step in loan amortization in excel is to prepare the table as given below.
-Each payment of instalments throughout the payback period for the loan amortization comprises of two things, which are principal and interest.
-The period of time specified as a payback period and the payment per instalment is calculated on the basis of the principal and interest amount.
+Each payment of installments throughout the payback period for the loan amortization comprises of two things, which are principal and interest.
+The period of time specified as a payback period and the payment per installment is calculated on the basis of the principal and interest amount.

 Step 4 – Calculate the Interest on the Beginning Balance.

 Step 5 – Calculate the Balance before the Monthly Payments